awslabs/aws-sdk-python-signers/examples/README.md

 def get_credentials_from_env():
     """You will need to pull credentials from some source to use the signer.
-    This will autopopulate an AWSCredentialIdentity when credentials are available through the env.
+    This will auto-populate an AWSCredentialIdentity when credentials are available through the env.

     You may also consider using another SDK to assume a role or pull